 The idea behind this method is to ensure baby nurses on both breasts each time, which helps the supply and demand process.

 I followed this method every single time until Emma was about 2 months.
 I felt like my supply was up and she was getting pretty good at deciding when she was finished on each side!

 8. Eat lactogenic food to increase milk supply

 I did a ton of research on every food known to man that was known to increase my milk supply and filled my pantry and refrigerator with these foods and snacks.

-There’s so many foods that work to build up your supply, and you can read about lactogenic foods to increase milk supply in an earlier post I wrote.
+There’s so many foods that work to build up your supply, and you can read about lactogenic foods to increase milk production in an earlier post I wrote.

 9. Try power pumping to increase milk supply